What is meditation?

 I have also learned how to reduce tension in my body by breathing the correct way and to be aware of my own body by so-called “body scanning”.

 A good way of practicing mindfulness is to sit or lie down in a comfortable position.
-The very best way of practicing mindfulness is in the floatation tank.
+Another very good way of practicing mindfulness is in the floatation tank.
 It is way more effective and so much easier.

 What has been the key benefits of your own mindfulness practice so far when it comes to your general well-being?